 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

-Over the past five hundred years, North Americans have increasingly turned to mining to produce many of their basic social and cultural objects.
-From cell phones to cars and roadways, metal pots to wall tile and even talcum powder, mineral-intensive products have become central to modern North American life.
-As this process has unfolded, mining has also indelibly shaped the natural world and North Americans’ relationship with it.
-Mountains have been honeycombed, rivers poisoned, and forests leveled.
-The effects of these environmental transformations have fallen unevenly across North American societies.
+Over the past five hundred years, North Americans have increasingly relied on mining to produce much of their material and cultural life.
+From cell phones and computers to cars, roads, pipes, pans, and even wall tile, mineral-intensive products have become central to North American societies.
+As this process has unfolded, mining has also indelibly shaped the natural world and the human societies within it.
+Mountains have been honeycombed, rivers poisoned, forests leveled, and the consequences of these environmental transformations have fallen unevenly across North America.

-Mining North America examines these developments.
-Drawing on the work of scholars from Mexico, the United States, and Canada, this book explores how mining has shaped North America over the last half millennium.
-It covers an array of minerals and geographies while seeking to draw mining into the core debates that animate North American environmental history generally.
-Taken together, the authors' contributions make a powerful case for the centrality of mining in forging North American environments and societies.
+Drawing on the work of scholars from Mexico, the United States, and Canada, Mining North America examines these developments.
+It covers an array of minerals and geographies while bringing mining into the core debates that animate North American environmental history.
+Taken all together, the essays in this book make a powerful case for the centrality of mining in forging North American environments and societies.

 J. R. McNeill is Professor of History and University Professor at Georgetown University.
 His most recent books are The Great Acceleration: An Environmental History of the Anthropocene since 1945 and Mosquito Empires: Ecology and War in the Greater Caribbean, 1620–1914.